What is a mantra?

 About our author

-Ute began her training and further education in the field of 'body-mind-soul' in 2005 and since then has gotten to know many Ayurveda therapists, animal health practitioners, shamans, Buddhists, mediums and yoga teachers who have contributed to how her 'world view' changed and her horizon expanded.
-In terms of there being far more than what our eyes see.
+Ute began her training and further education in the area of 'body-mind-spirit' in 2005 and has since gotten to know many Ayurvedic therapists, animal health practitioners, shamans, Buddhists, mediums and yoga teachers who have contributed to how her 'world view' has changed her horizons expanded.
+Namely, that there is much more than what our eyes see.

-Ute is the author of the book 60 seconds of gratitude - a workbook in which she explains why you are the way you are and what it means that EVERYTHING interacts with each other stands.
+Ute is the author of the book 60 Seconds of Gratitude - a workbook in which she explains why you are the way you are and what it means that EVERYTHING interacts with each other stands.
 She does this from an Ayurvedic perspective.
-With exercises that should be done daily, everyone can take a step further on the path into the Self!
+With exercises that should be carried out daily, everyone can go one step further on the path to selfhood!

 #spreadlove